Allocations

 Allocation flame graphs on macOS

-So far, this tutorial focussed on Linux and the perf tool.
-You can however create the same graphs on macOS.
-The process is fairly similar.
+Although much of this tutorial focuses on the perf tool, you can create the same graphs using macOS.

 sudo dtrace -n 'pid$target::malloc:entry,pid$target::posix_memalign:entry,pid$target::calloc:entry,pid$target::malloc_zone_malloc:entry,pid$target::malloc_zone_calloc:entry,pid$target::malloc_zone_memalign:entry { @s[ustack(100)] = count(); } ::END { printa(@s); }' -c .build/release/your-program > raw.stacks